realtimeprojects/yaxp/README.md

 ```

 If the value of an attribute starts with a hashtag (`#`), the xpath matches
-any element that has the following text as a *full word* in this attribute.
+any element that has the following text as a *full word* in this attribute:

 ``` python
 # //div[contains(concat(' ', normalize-space(@class), ' '), ' myclass ')]